 If your air conditioner isn’t level, water could end up pooling in the pan instead of flowing away.
 This can cause:

 - Water pooling around the air conditioner.

 - Rust and mold.

-If your air conditioner isn’t level, it might vibrate more than normal.
-This can create obnoxious noises when on and even require air conditioning repair.
+If your air conditioner isn’t level, it may vibrate more than normal.
+This can create annoying sounds when on and even require air conditioning repair.

 Too much vibration can:

-Leveling an air conditioner pad requires experience.
-It’s typically not a job you’ll want to try by yourself, because your air conditioner might need to be temporarily disconnected.
-This requires the assistance of a certified HVAC tech.
+Leveling an air conditioner pad takes experience.
+It’s typically not a job you’ll want to try by yourself, because your air conditioner may need to be temporarily disconnected.
+This requires the help of a certified HVAC technician.

-If you think your air conditioner is sinking and creating problems, give Farnell Mechanical, Inc. a call at 334-524-2458.
-We’ll inspect your air conditioner for any damage and then determine the best way to level it.
+If you’re worried your air conditioner is sinking and creating problems, give Farnell Mechanical, Inc. a call at 334-524-2458.
+We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.